vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 The above stanzas fi rst enumerate the letters of the *bhūtalipi* .
 These are to be visualized by the adept as present in the so-called *akula* white, thousand-petaled lotus turned downward placed on the *brahmarandhra-cakra* , on the top of the head.
 There is the fi rst letter of the alphabet, *A* , which is the supreme Śiva.
 It is in “unifying interaction” \( *saṁghaṭṭa* \) with the energies of will \( *icchā* , hence *I* \) and of awakening \( *unmeśa* , hence *U* \); we have thus *A \+I = E* , *A \+ U = O. Akula/A* now interacts with *E* and *O* , which gives *AI* and *AU* .
 The process goes on in the same way in order to produce all forty-two letters of the *bhūtalipi. * The “phonemes of which the main is *SA* ” are the sibilants *ŚAṣA SA* and the aspirate *Ḥ A* , usually called vapor \( *ūṣman* \), and so forth.
 We cannot decrypt here the whole procedure to produce all the letters.

 134
-The last stanza underlines the fact that the expansion of the energy of will \( *icchāśakti* \) realized in the ascent of the *kuṇḍ alinī* is the eff ective element of this worship of the Yoginīs present in this *cakra* .
+The last stanza underlines the fact that the expansion of the energy of will \( *icchāśakti* \) realized in the ascent of the *kuṇḍalinī* is the eff ective element of this worship of the Yoginīs present in this *cakra* .
 These are said to be “received through traditional transmission,” not because they are more received than the other ones by the tradition transmitted by the gurus but because they are called Sampradāyayoginīs, “traditional Yoginīs.”
 45

 These Yoginīs are now described: